- You can use a website builder tool, WordPress, or hire a web designer to build a website.

 A website builder is typically the fastest and cheapest way to build a website on your own.
 Pretty much everything is included — your design, hosting, and any security features and functionality you need.

-There are two key things to keep in mind when you use a website builder.
-One, there are more limitations on what your website can look like and do than with WordPress or a custom-built site.
+When you use a website builder, there are more limitations on what your website can look like and do than with WordPress or a custom-built site.
 This doesn’t mean a website builder can’t work for you, but think carefully about what you need your website to do, and select a website builder that can accommodate those needs.

-Below is an overview of the costs typically associated with using a website builder.
-This overview provides a cost estimate only.
-Exact pricing may vary based on the service you choose.
+Below is an overview of the estimated costs typically associated with using a website builder:

 |Security features||$0||Yes (included)|